Jaydenlee4891/AI-Stock-Predictions/README.md

 # AI-Trading-Bot
 This Project is not real AI trading bot.
-However, it is a great introduction to using chatGPT api and Tinker.
+However, it is a great introduction to using chatGPT api, Tinker and Alpaca API.
 This project aims to create an AI that will automatically trade stocks for you This project is also gonna build an UI so it is easier to control.
 I will be testing maachine on an Alpaca Paper account and will share the results after 6 months and compare it to the major metrics like and SPY(S and P 500), QQQ(Nasdaq), and Dow Jones Index.